 Here are some things you can do to help prevent vaginitis:

 - Do not take antibiotics unless you really need to.

 - Do not douche.

 - Do not use feminine deodorant sprays or other perfumed products in or around your vagina.

-- During your period, change tampons at least 3 times a day, or switch between tampons and pads.
+- Change pads and tampons often.
 Don't leave tampons in for more than 8 hours.
 And be sure to remove the last tampon you use.